Jazz and Contemporary Music Performance

 Applicants presenting examinations from outside the EU

-Candidates should apply directly to DCU.
-Applications must be submitted before 1st February 2017.
+Applications must be submitted directly to DCU by 1st February 2017.
 All Non-EU candidates are advised to apply early as possible, as places are limited.

 All mature applicants apply through the CAO by 1st February.
 For further information and for special application procedures click here